snoyberg/posa-chapter/warp.md

 So, we can interpret the definition as an application takes `Request` and returns `Response`.

+After accepting a new connection, a dedicated user thread is spawn for the connection.
-Warp first receives an HTTP request from a client and parses it to `Request`.
+It first receives an HTTP request from a client and parses it to `Request`.
 Then, Warp gives the `Request` to an application and takes a `Response` from it.